krishnaswam/krishnaswam/README.md

 - 👋 Hi, I’m @krishnaswam
 - 👀 I’m interested in Web Development.
 - 🌱 I’m currently learning Web Development.
-- 📫 How to reach me in Linkedin profile: https://www.linkedin.com/in/pasupuleti-krishna-swamy-874080273
+- 📫 Reach me in Linkedin profile: https://www.linkedin.com/in/pasupuleti-krishna-swamy-874080273

 <!---
 krishnaswam/krishnaswam is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.